pwoofy/pwoofy.github.io/_posts/2025-09-12-secretuniverse.md

 If I cannot be contacted through discord (e.g. you need to friend me first), you can also message me on twitter @pwoofy_

+I put all of these in my free time, so if you want to support me, feel free to! https://ko-fi.com/pwoombert

 ALL SECRETS WILL FOLLOW THE FOLLOWING FORMAT:

 <div class="puzzle-entry" markdown="1">